HRAFNYX/DF3D/README.md

 27. TEXTURE.456 (female breton) – high priority

 Features:
-1. Animator controller with a script controlling animations – in progress
+1. Animator controller with a script controlling animations – done
 2. Move NPCs in more than 4 directions
 3. Rotate prefab with given velocity when changing direction + turn animation (>45 degrees)
 4. Turn head animation when close to the player (<45 degrees)